Antitrust Risks for Trade Associations and Members: Ensuring Compliance Amid Intensive Federal Scrutiny

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will prepare counsel representing trade associations and their members to minimize the risks of antitrust liability for activities and agreements impacting pricing or competition.
+This CLE course will prepare counsel representing trade associations and their members to minimize the risks of antitrust liability for activities and agreements impacting pricing or competition.
 The panel will review the relevant statutes and recent case law applicable to trade associations and outline effective antitrust compliance measures.

 - Minimizing risk of antitrust violations for associations and members